-- NVIDIA vGPU Manager with guest VM drivers from the same release - NVIDIA vGPU Manager from a later major release branch with guest VM drivers from the previous branch
+- NVIDIA vGPU Manager with guest VM drivers from the same release - NVIDIA vGPU Manager with guest VM drivers from different releases within the same major release branch - NVIDIA vGPU Manager from a later major release branch with guest VM drivers from the previous branch

-When NVIDIA vGPU Manager is used with quest VM drivers from the previous branch, the combination supports only the features, hardware, and software (including guest OSes) that are supported on both releases.
+When NVIDIA vGPU Manager is used with quest VM drivers from a different release within the same branch or from the previous branch, the combination supports only the features, hardware, and software (including guest OSes) that are supported on both releases.

-For example, if vGPU Manager from release 14.0 is used with guest drivers from release 13.1, the combination does not support Red Hat Enterprise Linux 8.1 because NVIDIA vGPU software release 14.0 does not support Red Hat Enterprise Linux 8.1.
+For example, if vGPU Manager from release 15.1 is used with quest drivers from release 13.1, the combination does not support Red Hat Enterprise Linux 8.1 because NVIDIA vGPU software release 15.1 does not support Red Hat Enterprise Linux 8.1.

-The following table lists the specific software releases that are compatible with the components in the NVIDIA vGPU software 14 major release branch.
+The following table lists the specific software releases that are compatible with the components in the NVIDIA vGPU software 15 major release branch.